Clarocque95/Excel.Coffee.Sales/Coffee.Sales.Excel.Project.md

    Finally, I can auto-populate all three columns

+### Step 5
-4- Created a Sales column using the following simple formula: =L2*E2.
+Created a Sales column using the following simple formula: =L2*E2.
 This is multiplying the "Quantity" column with the "Unit Price" column.
 I then auto-populated the rest of the column.

+### Step 6
-5- Used an IF function to created column "Coffe Type Name" which will have the full name of the coffee and not just the 3 letter abbrivations we see in the "Coffee Type" column.
+Used an IF function to created column "Coffe Type Name" which will have the full name of the coffee and not just the 3 letter abbrivations we see in the "Coffee Type" column.
 The following formula is used :

 =IF(I2="Rob","Robusta",IF(I2="Exc","Excelsa",IF(I2="Ara","Arabica",IF(I2="Lib","Liberica",""))))

 A similar procces is used to created column "Roast Type Name" that will include the full name instead of only the first letter as we see in column "Roast Type".
 The following formula is used:

 =IF(J2="M","Medium",IF(J2="L","Light",IF(J2="D","Dark","")))

+### Step 7
-6- Changed the data format of the "Order Date" column.
+Changed the data format of the "Order Date" column.
 I replaced the DD/MM/YYYY format with the DD-MMM-YYYY format.
 For example, instead of 01/01/2019, the format is 01-Jan-2019.
 I also changed the format for coffee size.
 Instead of only showing a number, all the data will also include a decimal and the letters "kg" at the end.
 For example, instead of 1, the format is now 1.0.
 Finally, I changed the format in the "Sales" column and included a dollar sign.

+### Step 8
-7- Used the "Remove Duplicates" feature to verify if the data had any duplicate rows.
+Used the "Remove Duplicates" feature to verify if the data had any duplicate rows.
 The data had no duplicates.

+### Step 9
-9- Inserted pivot table on a new worksheet using the data from the "Orders" table.
+Inserted pivot table on a new worksheet using the data from the "Orders" table.
 I renamed the new worksheet "Total Sales".
 In this worksheet, I created a pivot table showing total sales for every coffee type by years and quarters.
 Next, I created a pivot chart using the data from the pivot table.
 This line chart will show total sales over time for every coffee type.

+### Step 10
-10- Created timeline using the pivot chart.
+Created timeline using the pivot chart.
 This timeline will us filter the data using dates.
-For example, selecting Q1-Q4 of 2019 in
-    the timeline will make the pivot only show data from 2019.
+For example, selecting Q1-Q4 of 2019 in the timeline will make the pivot only show data from 2019.

+### Step 11
-11- Created the colunm "Loyalty Card" using XLOOKUP function.
+Created the colunm "Loyalty Card" using XLOOKUP function.
 This is the formula:

 =XLOOKUP([@[Customer ID]],customers!$A$1:$A$1001,customers!$I$1:$I$1001,,0)

+### Step 12
-12- Inserted 3 slicers for "Size", "Roast Type Name" and "Loyalty Card".
-Theses slicers will also be used to filter the data in the
+Inserted 3 slicers for "Size", "Roast Type Name" and "Loyalty Card".
+Theses slicers will also be used to filter the data in the dashboard.

-    dashboard.
+### Step 13

-13- Copied the "TotalSales" worksheet and create a new worksheet which I renamed "CountryBarChart".
-Modified the pivot table by removing
-    everything except "Sum of Sales" and added "Country".
+Copied the "TotalSales" worksheet and create a new worksheet which I renamed "CountryBarChart".
+Modified the pivot table by removing everything except "Sum of Sales" and added "Country".
 Thus, the pivot table shows total sales for every country.
 I then created a pivot chart using the data from the pivot table.
 This bar chart will show total sales for every country.

+### Step 14
-14- Copied the "TotalSales" worksheet and create a new worksheet which I renamed "CountryBarChart.
-Modified the pivot table by removing
+Copied the "TotalSales" worksheet and create a new worksheet which I renamed "CountryBarChart.
+Modified the pivot table by removing everything except "Sum of Sales" and added "Country".
+Thus, the pivot table shows total sales for every country.
+I then created a pivot chart using the data from the pivot table.
+This bar chart will show total sales for every country.

+### Step 15
-    everything except "Sum of Sales" and added "Country".
+Copied the "TotalSales" worksheet and create a new worksheet which I renamed "CountryBarChart.
+Modified the pivot table by removing everything except "Sum of Sales" and added "Country".
 Thus, the pivot table shows total sales for every country.
 I then created a pivot chart using the data from the pivot table.
 This bar chart will show total sales for every country.

 Here is the final dashboard.
 Once again, this dashboard is fully dynamic with